 Final Fantasy XIII has Limit Breaks in the form of Full ATB Skills, but they limit your battle strategy if you try to spam them FFVIII-style, and by themselves are not particularly impressive: Their true strength lies in the fact that they provide some kind of damage benefit when utilized as part of a longer combo: Sazh's Cold Blood pushes up the Break Meter at roughly 3 times the speed of any other attack; Lightning's Army of One does increased damage on staggered enemies and is best used to lengthen the time an enemy comes out of Stagger depending on when you activate it; likewise, Fang's Highwind and Snow's Sovereign Fist immediately empties the stagger bar, and thus, is used to end combos, but doing it right means they can do upwards of two MILLION damage in one hit.
 Vanille's Death is a noted Game Breaker and has found a favored use in high-level strategy, thanks to its ability to instantly kill almost any enemy in the game, including the final boss.

-.
+Full ATB Skills return in Final Fantasy XIII-2, but now they can only be used once per battlenote Unless you use an Elixir.
 Serah's Ultima Arrow is the best attack at increasing the Stagger Bar once the enemy is staggered, and Noel's Meteor Javelin empties the stagger bar but is the most damaging attack in the game.
 The Mon party members have their own form of Limit Breaks known as a Feral Link, which usable upon filling a gauge.
 Sazh, Snow and Lightning’s Feral Links are their Full ATB Moves from the first game.

 Dissidia: Final Fantasy gives every character a Limit Break, or EX-Burst, to go with their EX-Mode.
 In many cases, the move is the same as the Limit Break the character had in their own game (Cloud's, Sephiroth's and in the prequel, Tifa's even include a window that says Limit Break, and Cloud and Tifa actually say they're "breaking [their] limits"), and some are references to infamous game breakers.
 Most characters who have multiple Limit Breaks have their moveset be made up by them with their most powerful, or signature one as their Ex-Burst.